Bune Information

 dark bune with wings in movie still

-References to Bune in literature, film, music, and media
+Echoes of Bune in literature, film, music, and media

 From the ambitious figures trading fortunes for their souls in movies to literary characters articulating with persuasive charisma, a Bune-like presence forms an undercurrent in many familiar stories.